apollographql/apollo-server/docs/source/integrations/building-integrations.md

 }
 ```

-Apollo Server expects header keys to be lower-cased.
-If your framework allows
-duplicate keys, the values should be merged into the same lower-cased key,
-joined by a `, ` as shown above.
-Express provides lower-cased header keys, so
+Apollo Server expects header keys to be unique and lower-case.
+If your framework permits duplicate keys, you'll need to merge the values of those extra keys into a single key, joined by `, ` (as shown above).

-our snippet above operates under that assumption and may not be a sufficient
-approach for your framework.
+Express already provides lower-cased header keys in the above code snippet, so the same approach might not be sufficient for your framework.

 Now that we have all the parts of an `HTTPGraphQLRequest`, we can build the
-object like so:
+object, like so:

 ```ts
 const httpGraphQLRequest: HTTPGraphQLRequest = {